CrisManrique/Flixster/README.md

 ### User Stories
-- [x] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [x] Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-- [x] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [x] Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [x] Supports both screen orientations

 ### App Walkthough GIF